MithrilJS/mithril.js/docs/lifecycle-methods.md

 Avoid applying the optimization to other areas of your application "just-in-case".
 Remember that, generally speaking, more code incurs a higher maintenance cost than less code, and `onbeforeupdate` related bugs can be especially difficult to troubleshoot if you rely on object identity for its conditional checks.

 Again, **the `onbeforeupdate` hook should only be used as a last resort.**

+#### meta-description
+Understanding and using lifecycle methods / "hooks" in Mithril